openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 hive.app_next_block cannot be used when a context is detached - in such case an exception is thrown.

-##### hive.app_context_detach( context_name )
+##### hive.appproc_context_detach( context_name )
-##### hive.app_context_detach( array_of_contexts )
+##### hive.appproc_context_detach( array_of_contexts )
+Stored procedures.
 Detaches triggers attached to tables registered in a given context or contexts.
 It allows to do a massive sync of irreversible blocks without overhead from triggers.
 The context's views are recreated to return only all irreversible data.

+##### hive.app_context_detach( context_name )
+##### hive.app_context_detach( array_of_contexts )
+:warning: These functions have been deprecated and will be removed in future releases.
+They perform the same tasks as their procedural equivalents presented above, which should be used instead.

-##### hive.app_context_attach( context_name, block_num )
+##### hive.appproc_context_attach( context_name, block_num )
-##### hive.app_context_attach( array_of_contexts, block_num )
+##### hive.appproc_context_attach( array_of_contexts, block_num )
+Stored procedures.
 Enables triggers attached to registered tables in a given context or contexts and sets current contexts block number.
 The `block_num` cannot be greater than the latest irreversible block.
 The context's views are recreated to return both reversible and irreversible data limited to the context's current block.

+##### hive.app_context_attach( context_name, block_num )
+##### hive.app_context_attach( array_of_contexts, block_num )
+:warning: These functions have been deprecated and will be removed in future releases.
+They perform the same tasks as their procedural equivalents presented above, which should be used instead.
 Committing pending transaction with 'COMMIT' after attaching context is mandatory, otherwise intermittent problems with finding a first event to process will occur - race conditions between hived process and an application being moving to the next event after attach.

 ##### hive.app_context_is_attached( context_name )
 Returns TRUE when a given context is attached.
 It will throw an exception when there is no a context with the given context_name.
+Committing pending transaction with 'COMMIT' after attaching context is mandatory, otherwise intermittent problems with finding a first event to process will occur - race conditions between hived process and an application being moving to the next event after attach.

 ##### hive.app_context_are_attached( array_of_contexts )
 Equivalent of 'hive.app_context_is_attached' for a group of contexts.
 When an array of contexts consists attached and detached